 The University of Cumbria which is the only university to be situated in a UNESCO World Heritage Site and was recently established in 2007 has its main headquarters in Carlisle and is popular and well respected, boasting a high percentage of graduate employability.

-Carlisle is easily accessible from Scotland, being popular with commuters and is very well connected by main roads.
-If you wish for a more leisurely and scenic journey to Carlisle then try the spellbinding route via steam train, embarking at Settle in North Yorkshire, through some of the most breathtaking and impressive scenery imaginable.The Pennines, Lake District, Northumberland National Park and the Eden Valley are all within close proximity.
+The city is easily accessible from Scotland and is popular with commuters due to the excellent transport links.
+Carlisle is accessible via the M6 and direct rail services from Carlisle to London last a little over three hours.
+If you wish for a more leisurely and scenic journey to Carlisle then try the spellbinding route via steam train by joining at Settle in North Yorkshire then travelling on through some of the most breathtaking and impressive scenery imaginable.

 Carlisle boasts a long and varied past of bloody battles, sieges, rebellions and victories.
 From Saxons and Vikings to Royalty and Celts...they have all left their mark.
 Carlisle Castle is over 900 years old and welcomes visitors.
 Here you can see where Mary Queen Of Scots was held prisoner by her cousin all those centuries ago.
 It is here also that the Tullie House Museum and Art Gallery along with the ancient Cathedral proudly stand in Carlisle's Historic Quarter.
 Surrounded by three meandering rivers and charming countryside, you can easily appreciate the timeless beauty of the city.
 The well known historical site of Hadrian's Wall which is the largest Roman display of archaeology in Britain and spans a staggering 73 miles in length is not too far away.
 Additionally ,the famous landmarks of the Pennines, the Lake District, Northumberland National Park and the Eden Valley are all within easy reach.